Extendibility of Brauer states: Calculations for -extendibility

 where the label $\ydiagram[\cdot]{2}$ denotes the [-2] label.

 This means the following modification to Equation \eqref{eq:cas_2_so}, where for $d=2$ there is only one generator, $Y$ and its dual $\tilde{Y}$:

-The modification of $\ydiagram{1,1}$ into $0^*$ is possibility number 2 of the previous list, and thus needs no extra care.
-That is, according to Theorem \ref{th:mod_cas}, $\xi(0)=\xi(\ydiagram{1,1})=0$ in the case of $d=2$, which can be easily checked.

-The splitting of the diagram $\ydiagram{2}$ into two is possibility number 3 on the previous list and again, warrants no change in the calculations, as $\xi(\ydiagram{2})=\xi(\ydiagram[\cdot]{2})$ because of the quadratic nature of the Casimir in the Young diagram's last line.
-Therefore, no actual (non-cosmetic) change is needed to Equation \eqref{eq:cas_2_so}, and to the form of $\smb_{n,m}$ in the $d=2$ case.\\
+where we have used the fact that $\PROJ_{\ydiagram{2}}+\PROJ_{\ydiagram[\cdot]{2}}$ is the projection onto the invariant subspace of $\Repp_{\ydiagram{2}}$.
+This splitting of the original diagram $\ydiagram{2}$ into two is possibility number 3 on the previous list and warrants no change in the calculations, as $\xi(\ydiagram{2})=\xi(\ydiagram[\cdot]{2})$ because of the quadratic nature of the Casimir eigenvalue with respect to the Young diagram's last line.
+Furthermore, the modification of diagram $\ydiagram{1,1}$ into $0^*$ is possibility number 2 of the previous list, and thus needs no extra care.
+That is, according to Theorem \ref{th:mod_cas}, $\xi(0)=\xi(\ydiagram{1,1})=0$ in the case of $d=2$, which can easily be checked.
+Therefore, no actual (non-cosmetic) change is needed to Equation \eqref{eq:cas_2_so}, and to the form of $\smb_{n,m}$ in the $d=2$ case.

-If $d=3$ the diagrams labelling the $\Ort(3)$ irreps can at most be one row tall, which changes things thusly:
+If $d=3$, the diagrams labelling the $\Ort(3)$ irreps can at most be one row tall, which changes things thusly:

-where, when restricting to Lie algebra representation, the one labelled by $\ydiagram{1}^*$ would simply change to $\ydiagram{1}$.
-Here, again, this is possibility number 2 on the list and warrants no (non-cosmetic) change in the form of Equation \eqref{eq:cas_2_so} or $\smb_{n,m}$.\\
+where, when restricting to Lie algebra representations, the one labelled by $\ydiagram{1}^*$ would simply change to $\ydiagram{1}$.
+Here, again, this is possibility number 2 on the list and warrants no (non-cosmetic) change in the form of Equation \eqref{eq:cas_2_so} or $\smb_{n,m}$.

-If $d=4$, the only change is the splitting of the irrep labelled by $\ydiagram{1,1}$ into the plus and minus version: [1,-1] and [1,1].
-This is possibility number 3 on the above list, and again, does not require a (non-cosmetic) change.
+If $d=4$, the only change is the splitting of the irrep labelled by $\ydiagram{1,1}$ into the plus and minus version: [1,1] and [1,-1].
+This is possibility number 3 on the above list and again does not require a (non-cosmetic) change.

 Thus, it is safe to use the above calculated form of $\smb_{n,m}$ in any $d>1$ dimensions.